 Combined with efforts on the ground to make 3-D rocket parts out of metal — even entire engines — the space demonstrations “will give us confidence that the stuff we make by this method, even though it’s new and innovative” does, indeed, have the durability of traditional parts, he said.

-The space 3-D printer is barely a foot tall, 9½ inches wide and 14½ inches deep, counting the knobs on the front.
+The space 3-D printer is barely a foot tall, 9½ inches (23 centimeters) wide and 14½ inches (35.5 centimeters) deep, counting the knobs on the front.
 A commercial 3-D printer — twice the size and dubbed “big brother” — will fly up next year, followed by a grinding machine for recycling discarded 3-D pieces.

 “This is a huge, huge time for us,” said Brad Kohlenberg, business development engineer for Made in Space.

-The Mountain View, California, company has a staff of fewer than 25; most of them traveled to Cape Canaveral for Saturday’s launch attempt.
+The Mountain View, California, company has a staff of fewer than 25; most of them traveled to Cape Canaveral for the launch attempt.

-This is the fifth space station shipment for SpaceX, counting the 2012 test flight.
+This will be the fifth space station shipment for SpaceX, counting the 2012 test flight.
 The space agency also is paying Orbital Sciences Corp. of Virginia to make periodic deliveries.